The VPL Biennale called for examples of best practice in three categories: products, procedures, policies.

 - A panel of impartial jury members was briefed on the VPL prize assessment criteria.

 - Two jury members were assigned to each application.
 They scored the application against the set of criteria listed on the application form.
 When their grading differed by more than 10 points, a third jury member assessed the application.
 In this case the mean value of the two highest scores stood.
 In cases where the difference is less than 10 points the mean value stood.
 The same assessment form will be used for all three categories.

 - Consolidation phase: in case some applications within the same category receive the same score, the jury members will have a consolidation discussion.
 Their task is to indicate with qualitative arguments a distinctive difference (be it one point or more) between the applications.

 - The applications in each category will be ranked in order according to the consolidated scoring.

-- Three to five best scored applications of each category will be invited to the VPL Biennale and the prize winners of each category will be announced and awarded in the evening session on May 7th.
+- The three best scored applications of each category were invited to the VPL Biennale and the prize winners of each category were announced and awarded in the evening session on May 7th.

-- All the nominees (9-15) will have a stand in the Biennale main hall, where they will have the opportunity to showcase their product/procedure/policy.
+- All the 3×3 nominees had a stand at the Biennale main hall, where they had the opportunity to showcase their product/procedure/policy.